Verbesina rothrockii, Rothrock's Crownbeard

 Comments: Rothrock’s Crownbeard is a rare sub-tropical pubescent species in the United States where its entire distribution is limited to southern Arizona and southwest New Mexico.
 Rothrock’s Crownbeard employs a survival strategy known as "perennating" in which a part or parts of a plant rest in a period of quietness or inactivity and cease growing under adverse conditions, drought, cold or excessive heat, with the ability to resume new growth when favorable conditions return.

-Also see Golden Crownbeard, Verbesina encelioides.
+In Southwest Desert Flora also see Golden Crownbeard, Verbesina encelioides.